byuitechops/katana/documentation/database_structure.md

         <issue ID>: {
             // ID for the course in Canvas
             course_id: <canvas course ID>,
-            // When the issue was created
-            created_at: <date>,
+            // The type of the item in Canvas
+            item_type: <string>,
+            // The ID of the item in Canvas
+            content_id: <number>
+            issues: [
+                {
                     // Whether or not the issue has been resolved
                     resolved: <bool>,
-            // What the issue was resolved with (manual indicates it was done outside of katana)
-            resolved_with: <manual | tool name>,
-            // When it was resolved
-            resolved_at: <date>,
                     // Marking an issue as an exception causes it to be ignored by katana
                     exception: <bool>,
+                    // What the issue was created with
+                    created_with: <manual | tool name>,
                     // The tool that discovered the issue, and would be used to fix it
-            tool: <string>,
-            // The type of the item in Canvas
-            item_type: <string>,
+                    resolved_with: <string>,
-            // The ID of the item in Canvas
-            content_id: <number>
+                    // When the issue was created
+                    created_at: <date>,
+                    // When it was resolved
+                    resolved_at: <date>,
                     // Who ran the tool that discovered it (deprecated for the time being)
                     created_by: <username>,
                     // Who resolved the issue (deprecated for the time being)
                     resolved_by: <username>
+                }
+            ]
         }
     },
     reports: {